 Mudgee is a weekend destination that caters to all kinds of travellers, with a wide range of accommodation choices.
-I always go for a cosy B&B on a hill overlooking a valley, however there are many options around town.
+Go for a cosy B&B on a hill overlooking a valley, or pick from other options around town.

 Thanks LesterLost, for contributing!

 This tiny mountain town is probably best known for its gorgeous waterfall: Ellenborough Falls.

 At 200 metres it is one of the longest single drop waterfalls in the Southern Hemisphere.

 Stop at one of the many lookouts of the falls during the trail down and you can view for yourself why this is one of the Manning Valley’s biggest natural attractions!